andrewbaxter/spaghettinuum/readme.md

 You can use it for hosting your websites (or at least, the name bit, almost, several huge caveats below) and providing public service discovery for various services that don't exist yet.

-# How
+# Installing

+Install it with `cargo install spaghettinuum`.

+This provides both the server `spagh` and CLI `spagh-cli`.

-## Querying
+# Querying

-There's a public gnocchi at `https://spaghetinnuum.isandrew.com` with a resolver on port `43891` if you don't want to set up your own node.
+There's a public gnocchi at `spaghetinnuum.isandrew.com`, ip `149.248.205.99`.

+## Resolver

+It's running a resolver on port `43891`.

-You can query using the CLI (`cargo install spaghettinuum`):
+You can query arbitrary keys using the CLI (`cargo install spaghettinuum`):

 ```
 spagh-cli query https://spaghetinnuum.isandrew.com:43891 yryyyyyyyyei1n3eqbew6ysyy6ocdzseit6j5a6kmwb7s8puxmpcwmingf67r dsf9oyfz83fatqpscp9yt8wkuw